ynyanchoka/Delani-studio/README.md

 # DELANI STUDIO
-This is the landing page for Delani studio.IThe landing page shows what Delani studio does and also has a portfolio with their recent projects.
+This is the landing web page for Delani studio.
+The page shows:
+- what Delani studio does,
+- their portfolio,
+- services offered,
-It also has all their social media handles if you want to contact them.
+- and all social media handles.

 ## Authors
 Ymelda Monari